hariomahlawat/An-open-dataset-for-landuse-classification-in-India-for-Sentinel-2/README.md

 ## Dataset

-The training dataset in the folder named training_dataset_india.zip
+The training dataset in the folder named IndiaSat_dataset.zip

 ## Scripts